yracnet/vite-plugin-api-routes/packages/plugin/README.md

 DELETE  /api/user/:id/       src/api-legacy/user/[id]/index.js?fn=DELETE
 ```

-The legacy mapping are simple in the file system, but hiden the real structure route
+The legacy mapping is simple in the file system, but it hides the real route structure.

 ### ISOLATED: Example Structure

-Based in the file system structure
+Based on the file system structure

 ```bash
 $ tree src/api-isolated